cncoulter/cncoulter.github.io/about.md

 ## Longer, first-person bio

 I grew up in Southern California and went to college at Santa Clara University, where I studied Theatre Arts and Women's & Gender Studies.
 After college, I did a year of service with the Jesuit Volunteer Corps in Baltimore, MD, and I then spent two years living and working in a community of adults with and without developmental disabilities in the Kansas City metro area.
+I currently teach in Jilin City, China.

 I write fiction, usually shortish fiction, usually science fiction or fantasy.
 I write and perform poetry, usually either performance/slam poetry or SF poetry.
-I also write nonfiction, usually either short fiction reviews or academic nonfiction relating to gender, performance, or social justice.
+I also write nonfiction, usually in the form of short fiction reviews.

+I'm writer, poet, and aspiring scholar who thinks incessantly about gender, intentional communities, and social justice.
 I'm a member of the Science Fiction and Fantasy Poetry Association ([SFPA](http://sfpoetry.com/)), and you should [join](http://sfpoetry.com/join.html) too.
 I'm also an amateur GNU/Linux systems administrator, a big fan of [Free Software](https://www.fsf.org/about/what-is-free-software), and a sinophile who studies Mandarin Chinese.

 I love science fiction and intentional communities.
 I like cooking, religion, podcasts, critical theory, and hiking.
 I think copyright law is fascinating.
+I also like to tap dance.

 ## Mailing List